FlagOpen/TACO/README.md

 - Fine-grained labels: Each problem in the TACO dataset includes fine-grained labels such as task topics, algorithms, skills, and difficulty levels.
 These labels provide more accurate references for the training and evaluation of code generation models.

 ## News and Updates
-- 2024.06.19 🚀 Announcing Testing Framework Update: Bug Fixes and Enhanced Functionality!
-We're excited to announce the release of our first version after extensive manual validation and debugging efforts.
-In this update, we've addressed several bugs in our testing framework for the quoted APPS dataset.
+- 2024.06.19 🚀 **Announcing Testing Framework Update: Bug Fixes and Enhanced Functionality!** We're excited to announce the release of our first version after extensive manual validation and debugging efforts.
+In this update, we've addressed several bugs in our testing framework for the quoted [APPS](https://github.com/hendrycks/apps) benchmark.
 We double-checked the test cases and updated TACO test set to a new version.

-- 2024.04.11 Hello world!🌍✨ We're excited to announce that all models from our TACO research are now available on Hugging Face!🚀 You can download our SFT models from the following link: https://huggingface.co/FlagOpen 📥🤗.
-Please note that our models have been trained solely on the training split of the TACO dataset.
-Happy coding! 💻🎉
+- 2024.04.11 🚀 **Announcing the Release of Part of TACO (Topics in Algorithm for Code) Project Models on Hugging Face!** We've full fine-tuned top-tier code models like [CodeLlama](https://huggingface.co/meta-llama/CodeLlama-7b-hf) and [Starcoder](https://huggingface.co/bigcode/starcoder), ranging from 1B to 15B parameters, specifically tailored for competitive algorithmic challenges.
+Check out our models under [FlagOpen](https://huggingface.co/flagopen) on Hugging Face.
+Join us in advancing the Code & LLMs community! 🏋️‍♂️👩‍💻

 ## Download and Use
 🤗 <a href="https://huggingface.co/datasets/BAAI/TACO">Hugging Face</a>